Spina bifida

 Description

-A condition present at birth in which a developing baby's spinal cord doesn't form properly.
+A condition that happens when a baby's spine and spinal cord don't form properly.

 Overview